zeapherine/web3hack/README.md

 # Web3Hack HACKATHON

 This project is an NFT marketplace.
-A project submitted to web3Hack Hackathon
+A project submitted to web3Hack Hackathon.

+### Network : Polygon Mumbai Testnet

 Try running some of the following tasks: